 Often there is little screening of story ideas and little or no editing of articles before they get posted.
 Some websites allow the writer to post his own stories, without any oversight at all.

 Beginning travel writers often unwittingly produce amateurish and clumsy stories.
-Until they gain some experience, their work needs to be screened and edited.
+Until you gain some experience, your work needs to be screened and edited.
 Having unedited stories published online does not enhance your chances of progressing on to print and paying publications.

 I recommend that every beginning writer gets an experienced writer or editor to review and edit their stories before submitting them to a travel website.

-Getting published online will only enhance your career and credibility if the result is a well-written article.
-Make certain that the story published is your best work.
+Getting published online will only enhance your career and credibility if the results are well-written articles.
+Make certain the stories published are your best work.

 With so many travel websites out there, which ones do you choose?